timyboy12345/Miele-Homey/README.md

 - Dishwasher

 If you find yourself having a device that is not supported, but is supported by Miele, feel free to add the device and create a pull request.

+## Development
+If you want to add any devices, or improve any code currently committed, it is important you read the information below.

+### Miele Developer Account
+To deploy this application to your Homey, you need to copy `example.env.json` to `env.json` and fill in the client token and secret.
+To obtain these credentials, you have to submit your email-address, together with an application name, to Miele.
+Fill in the form at https://www.miele.com/f/com/en/register_api.aspx to get your credentials.